MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Debugging-the-Microsoft-Dynamics-NAV-Windows-Client.md

 ## About This Walkthrough
  This walkthrough illustrates the following tasks:

--   Setting a breakpoint on codeunit 80, Sales\-Post, in the development environment.
+-   Setting a breakpoint on codeunit 80, Sales-Post, in the development environment.

 -   Activating the [!INCLUDE[navnow](includes/navnow_md.md)] Debugger.

--   Posting a sales order so that the debugger breaks in codeunit 80, Sales\-Post.
+-   Posting a sales order so that the debugger breaks in codeunit 80, Sales-Post.

 -   Using the debugger to: